 "MEMBERS PHOTO GALLERY" you can also make your own album and continue to add to it.

-sign in or register then you can add photos of your bottles,your digs or anything related to this wonderful hobby.
+sign in and register then you can add photos of your bottles,your digs or anything related to this wonderful hobby.

 The privy cleaners better known as "Night Men" or "Honey Dippers".
 These guys had a very important job.To rid the outhouses of excess crap and trash.
 They did their job at night to spare the town/city from the god offal stench that came when the outhouse pits were disturbed.
 It was a crappy job,but someone had to do it.